Battle of the Kerch Peninsula: Casualties

 In the 11 days of Operation Bustard Hunt, Fliegerkorps VIII lost 37 aircraft.
 At the same time, the Air Force of the Crimean Front lost 417 aircraft.
-Between 37,000–116,045 Soviet soldiers were evacuated by sea, of which 20 percent were wounded.
+Between 37,000 and 116,045 Soviet soldiers were evacuated by sea, of which 20 percent were wounded.
 An estimated 162,282 were left behind, killed or captured.
 28,000 Soviet troops were killed and 147,000–170,000 taken prisoner, but according to Swedish historian Christer Bergström the prisoners included a large number of civilians.
 German casualties amounted to only 7,588 men in XXX and XLII Corps, including 1,703 killed or missing.
 They expended 6230 tons of ammunition, losing nine artillery pieces, three assault guns and 8–12 tanks.

 Several groups of Soviet survivors refused to surrender and fought on for many months, hiding in the catacombs of the Adzhimushkay quarries.
 Many of these soldiers were occupying the caves along with many civilians, who had fled the city of Kerch.
 The Germans also deployed poison gas against the survivors, thus furthering the casualties.